Mah4-web/VibeVault/README.md

-## 🎨 VibeVault – Where aesthetics live
+# 🎨 VibeVault – Where aesthetics live

-# Accessible & Responsive Image Gallery
+## 🖼️ Accessible & Responsive Image Gallery

 VibeVault is a React-based image gallery that fetches images and illustrations from the Unsplash API.
 The app is fully keyboard-accessible, responsive across devices, and includes smooth animations, modal navigation, and alt-text for screen readers.
 Built with Vite, Tailwind CSS, and modern React practices.

 ---

+## 🚀 Features

+- 🔍 Searchable gallery using Unsplash API
+- 🖼️ Thumbnail grid with hover animations
+- 📷 Modal popup with full-size image and navigation
+- ♿ Keyboard accessible (Enter/Space)
+- ✅ Lighthouse & Safari accessibility audits: **100%**
+- 💅 Responsive design using Tailwind & custom CSS
+- 🔐 Environment variable setup for secure API key

+---

-# Reflections and Learning
+## Reflections and Learning

-# What I learned
+## What I learned

-# Requirements
+## Requirements

 🎯 Implement the useState hook to manage gallery state (e.g. selected image).
 🎯 Use useEffect for initial fetching of images from an external API.